soren-stuff/CommandLine-Py/README.md

-# CommandLine-Py
+# CommandLine-Py.
-Command Line I am making in Python.
-Will be public soon, I've got a lot of work to do though.
+## A simple command line written in Python.

+Was made to experiment with Python stuff.
+Probably is really bad.